Skip to content

 Creating validation data

-Matchbox provides a simple UI to help you create this validation data.
+Matchbox provides a terminal-based UI to help you create this validation data.
 Here’s how it works:

-3. Matchbox will download a few clusters for you to review.
-It avoids clusters you’ve already judged and focuses on ones the model is unsure about (those near the model’s truth threshold).
+2. Matchbox will download clusters for you to review.
+It avoids clusters you’ve already judged and focuses on ones the model is unsure about.

-4. In the UI, you’ll review each cluster:
+3. In the terminal interface, you’ll review each cluster:

 Once enough users have reviewed clusters, this data can be used to evaluate model performance.